Introduction to scripting in After Effects¶

 How to include After Effects scripting in an AppleScript (Mac OS)¶

-Following are three examples of AppleScript scripts that will send an existing JSX file containing an After Effects script to the application without using the After Effects user interface to execute the script.
+The following are three examples of AppleScript scripts that will send an existing JSX file containing an After Effects script to the application without using the After Effects user interface to execute the script.

 In the first example, you copy your After Effects script directly into the Script Editor and then run it.
 The script text appears within quotation marks following the DoScript command, so internal quotes in the script must be escaped using the backslash escape character, as follows